Muhinde234/Assignment-sheCanCode/README.md

 ..reduce:helps in summing elements of array

 part 2
-// it contains the way of displaying inside an HTML element using the javascript DOM(document object model  javascript interface that help to play around with html element in the borwser)
+// it contains the way of displaying inside an HTML element using the javascript DOM(document object model  javascript interface that help to play around with html elements in the borwser)